ForkIt369/DUSA_iDAO/README.md

 ## Contributing

-We welcome contributions to the DUSA_MCP project.
+We welcome contributions to the DUSA ecosystem.
 Please stay tuned for contribution guidelines.

 ## License